David Lanius

 Not yet published

-• Schefczyk, Michael & David Lanius (Manuskript): “Weighing the Reasons: Epistemic Costs and Benefits of No-Platforming”
+• Schefczyk, Michael & David Lanius (under review): “Weighing the Reasons: Epistemic Costs and Benefits of No-Platforming”

 Scroll to top